hemisemidemipresent/btd6-modding-tutorial/README.md

 # Downloads and Installation

+If you came here from H2K titan's video tutorial, then you should follow this guide directly as the video is outdated.

 Download [the mod helper](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/Btd6ModHelper.dll) and [MelonLoader](https://github.com/LavaGang/MelonLoader.Installer/releases/latest/download/MelonLoader.Installer.exe).
 Melonloader requires [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer).
 If you don't have it, you will get an error when launching the game.

 Run the **melonloader** installer.
 You should see this screen